ultimaweapon/tsuki/README.md

 - Float to string conversion does not truncate precision (Lua limit to 14 digits by default).
 - Float literal does not accept hexadecimal format.
 - String literal must be a UTF-8 string.
+  - The result string can be non-UTF-8, only the literal need to be UTF-8.
 - Comment must be a UTF-8 string.
 - U+000B VERTICAL TAB is not considered as a whitespace.
 - C locale is ignored (once `libc` has been completely removed).